endojs/Jessie/README.md

-To enable sound static reasoning, in Jessie all objects made by literal expressions (object literals, array literals, the many forms of function literals) must be tamper-proofed with `def` before they can be aliased or escape from their static context of origin.
+To enable sound static reasoning, in Jessie all objects made by literal expressions (object literals, array literals, the many forms of function literals) must be tamper-proofed with `harden` before they can be aliased or escape from their static context of origin.
 Thus, direct property mutation can only be used to prepare an object for release.
-Use of `def` then marks the object as being ready for use by its clients, who are thereby unable to mutate its properties.
+Use of `harden` then marks the object as being ready for use by its clients, who are thereby unable to mutate its properties.
 During an object's initialization phase, due to the lack of aliasing, each mutation can be reasoned about as-if it replaces the object in place